hackclub/how-did-i-get-here/src/templates/static-text.md

 *Wait, what exactly do IP addresses identify?
 Uh… let’s say they represent devices with Internet access.*

-— Just like we use [IP addresses](https://en.wikipedia.org/wiki/IP_address) to identify devices with Internet access, we use ASNs to identify the networks of the Internet.
+… Just like we use [IP addresses](https://en.wikipedia.org/wiki/IP_address) to identify devices with Internet access, we use ASNs to identify the networks of the Internet.
 Those are the numbers like “AS63949” in the traceroute from the start.

 One of the reasons I wrote a cool traceroute program myself is so I could pull information on which autonomous systems own the IPs along your traceroute.
 There are a couple of organizations that try to keep track of which ASes contain which IP addresses.
 Many of them let you perform ASN lookups using the [WHOIS protocol](https://en.wikipedia.org/wiki/WHOIS), so I wrote a small client to parse the responses from some servers I arbitrarily selected.
 I then used this cool database called [PeeringDB](https://www.peeringdb.com/) to figure out the companies behind the ASNs; PeeringDB has information on about 1/3rd of all autonomous systems.
 I used all of this information to generate the text about network traversal for you.

-## **BGP**
+## BGP

 When you send a packet across the Internet, routers sitting at the borders where these networks connect decide which network to send your packet to next, until it reaches the network that contains the destination device.